 Items include: Ink and toner cartridges | Batteries | Jewel cases | CDs and DVDs | All types of cables and wires | Cameras | Cell Phones

 All items that cannot go into Mixed Recycling, Composting or Technoscrap bins

-On average NYU generates about 350 tons of solid waste and 140 tons of recycling per month.
-About 60% of NYU’s landfilled waste is compostable, while 28% of it is recyclable material, so we could potentially reduce landfilled waste to only 7%.
+On average, NYU generates about 350 tons of solid waste and 140 tons of recycling per month.
+About 60% of NYU’s landfill waste is compostable, while 28% of it is recyclable material.
+We have the potential to reduce landfill waste to only 7% of our total.
 Emissions of carbon dioxide and methane emissions associated with the landfilling and incineration of NYU’s municipal solid waste stream currently accounts for 1.9% of NYU’s direct greenhouse gas emissions.

 This video provides an inside look at Action Carting's Optional Sorting System.
 Action Carting is NYU's waste carter, or who collects and manages NYU's waste.